stanfordnlp/chirpycardinal/_alum_sgc4/avanika.md

 name: Avanika Narayan
 link: https://www.linkedin.com/in/avanika-n-a35a02a3/
 image: /assets/images/avanika.png
-order: 11
+order: 15
 ---
-MS student in CS working on sports-related dialogue and improving the robustness of the bot.
+SGC4.
+Worked on dialogue robustness.
+Now a PhD candidate at Stanford.